smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

 for these parameters is a decimal number that refers to the hours either before or after midnight.

-\"Midnight\" refers to the very start of the day designated by the midnight date.
-Therefore, if today\'s date is derived as Midnight, then a value of (15) or (+15) will refer to 3:00 PM today.
+"Midnight" refers to the very start of the day designated by the midnight date.
+Therefore, if today's date is derived as Midnight, then a value of (15) or (+15) will refer to 3:00 PM today.
 A value of (-15) will refer to 9:00 AM yesterday.
 Similarly, a value of 14.5 will refer to 2:30 today (that is, 14 hours and 30 minutes after Midnight).

 :::note
 For OpCon jobs, whether for the EM File Arrival job or a simple IBM i Batch Job, the Variables tab can optionally support a format of +/- hhhhh:mm, where +14:30 would mean 14 hours and 30 minutes after Midnight.
 It is also possible to specify decimal values (as above) in the Variables tab Values column, but this is not necessary since the times can be specified with decimal values in the Batch Job command line, or by using the easily managed user interface of the newer EM File Arrival job.
-For OpCon jobs when the EM File Arrival job is being used, the only way to specify the CRTREFDATE is to use the Variables tab and specify one of the valid date values in the Value column for the variable named \$\@CRTREFDATE.
+For OpCon jobs when the EM File Arrival job is being used, the only way to specify the CRTREFDATE is to use the Variables tab and specify one of the valid date values in the Value column for the variable named $\@CRTREFDATE.
 :::

 The CRTREFDATE parameter can be used to control which date is used as